Skip to main content

 Your doctor may refer to your diagnosis as being in a particular stage.
 NMIBC may be stage 0 or stage 1.

-You may also hear your doctor describe your tumor as early-stage, non-invasive, and/or carcinoma in situ, or CIS.
+You may also hear your doctor describe your tumor as early-stage, non-muscle invasive, and/or carcinoma in situ, or CIS.

 CIS describes a tumor on the bladder lining with abnormal, fast-growing cells.
 This means that the cancer has a higher risk of spreading.